Focused Ultrasound Therapy

 - If needed, focused ultrasound can be repeated.

-One current trial in Japan is aimed at patients who have writer’s cramp or musician’s dystonia of the hand, and studies the safety and initial efficacy for an ablative unilateral Vo thalamotomy.
+A clinical trial in Japan has been completed, and researchers will be publishing the data soon.
+The trial is aimed at patients who have writer’s cramp or musician’s dystonia of the hand, and studies the safety and initial efficacy for an ablative unilateral Vo thalamotomy.
+A preliminary report of one patient has been released.

 Another clinical trial at Toronto Western Hospital is based on a variety of causes of movement disorders and includes dystonia in the spectrum of diseases for treatment.
 The purpose is to examine the safety and initial effectiveness of focused ultrasound for treatment of movement disorders.
 This study is ONLY open to citizens of Canada.